adamlilith/fasterRaster/README.md

 `quants <- fasterQuantile(rast='distToVect', probs=c(0.05, 0.5, 0.95))`
 `quants`

 The first function imports the raster and vector, and does its calculations, but does not export the output raster to **R**.
 Rather, the output raster stays in the **GRASS** session and is named `distToVect`.
+We do not need to spend time exporting it back to **R**.
 In the second function the first argument is `distToVect`, the name of the raster we just created in the first function.
 This tells the second function to look in the **GRASS** session for the raster, not in**R**.
-If we had instead set `rast` in the second function equal to an actual raster, then the function would have imported the raster into a **GRASS**S session, which takes some time to do.
+If we had instead argument set `rast` in the second function equal to an actual raster, then the function would have imported the raster into a **GRASS** session, which takes some time to do.

-You can see that by chaining a series of `faster~` functions together, the process can be made faster because all of the operations are done in **GRASS** with less back-and-forth between **GRASS** and **R**.
-The one exception to this is that some `faster~` functions do not use **GRASS** (e.g., `fasterFragmentation` and `fasterFocal`), so you can't use this trick.
+You can see that by chaining a series of **fasterRaster** functions together, the process can be made faster because all of the operations are done in **GRASS** with less back-and-forth between **GRASS** and **R**.
+The one exception to this is that a few **fasterRaster** functions do not use **GRASS** (e.g., `fasterFragmentation`), so you can't use this trick.

 ## The generic `faster()` function ##
 The `faster` function is a generic wrapper for **GRASS** modules.
 You can use it to call many of the modules in **GRASS**.
 It may not always work, but it simplifies the task of initiating a **GRASS** instance, importing the raster/vector, and executing the call:

-`grassDir <- 'C:/Program Files/GRASS GIS 8.2'`
-`options(grassDir = grassDir)`

 `madElev <- fasterData('madElev')`
 `latRast <- faster('r.latlong', rast=madElev, outType='rast', flags=c('quiet', 'overwrite'))`